Floer theory and flips: Introduction

+Existence of Floer non-trivial Lagrangians in compact symplectic manifolds is known only in a special cases.
+For symplectic manifolds with anti-symplectic involutions, Floer cohomology of the fixed point sets is studied in Fukaya-Oh-Ohta-Ono \cite{fooo:anti}.
+Cho-Oh \cite{chooh:toric} and Fukaya-Oh-Ohta-Ono \cite{fooo:toric1} show that any compact toric manifold contains at least one moment fiber with non-trivial Floer cohomology.
+In semi-Fano hypersurfaces, at least one Lagrangian has non-trivial Floer cohomology by work of Seidel \cite{se:ho} and Sheridan \cite{sh:hmsfano}.
+Related discussions of blow-ups can be found in Smith \cite{smith:pq}.

-We expect that the Lagrangians appearing in Theorems \ref{result}, \ref{survival}, applied iteratively, split-generate the Fukaya category.
-In the following sense.
+We conjecture that the Lagrangians appearing in Theorem \ref{result}, applied iteratively, split-generate the Fukaya category.
 Denote by $\Fuk(X)$ the Fukaya category of $X$, independent of all choices up to homotopy equivalence of curved \ainfty algebras.
-For any element $w$ in the universal Novikov ring denoted by $\Fuk(X,w)$ the category whose objects are pairs $(L,b)$ where $L$ is an object of $X$ and $b$ is a weakly bounding cochain satisfying the weak Maurer-Cartan equation with value $w$ and whose morphism spaces are explained in \cite{fooo}.
+For any element $w$ in the universal Novikov ring denoted by $\Fuk(X,w)$ the category whose objects are pairs $(L,b)$ where $L$ is an object of $X$ and $b$ is a weakly bounding cochain satisfying the projective Maurer-Cartan equation with value $w$ and whose morphism spaces are explained in \cite{fooo}.
 Let $D^\pi \Fuk(X,w)$ be the idempotent completion of the derived Fukaya category and define

-\begin{conjecture} Suppose $X = X_0,X_1,\ldots, X_k = X'$ is a sequence of compact symplectic manifolds such that each $X_{i+1}$ is obtained from $X_i$ by an mmp transition.
+\begin{conjecture} Suppose $X = X_0,X_1,\ldots, X_k = X'$ is a sequence of compact symplectic manifolds such that each $X_{i+1}$ is obtained from $X_i$ by an mmp transition with center $Z_i$.
 Then the idempotent-closure of the derived Fukaya category $D^\pi \Fuk(X_0)$ is isomorphic to the disjoint union of categories of centers of the mmp transitions:

 where

 is the {\em multiplicity} of the $i$-th mmp transition given as the difference of the quantum cohomology rings $QH(X_{i+1}), QH(X_i)$. \end{conjecture}